-The Named Executive Officers eligible for the U.S. Pension Plan also participate in the senior executive program of the supplemental executive retirement plan ("SERP"), which was adopted in 1979.
+Messrs.
+Kurzius, Stetz and Wilson also participate in the senior executive program of the supplemental executive retirement plan ("SERP"), which was adopted in 1979, while Mr. Smith participates in the executive program of the SERP.
+As noted, on January 3, 2017, a decision was made to freeze the SERP effective February 1, 2017, at which point additional benefits ceased to accrue for participants in the SERP, including the above Named Executive Officers.
 The SERP provides a limited group of senior executives age 50 and older with an inducement to retire before age 65 by providing participating executives with an additional month of service credit for each month of service in the SERP between ages 55 and 60.
 For participants hired prior to December 1, 2000, the SERP includes a significant portion of the executives' annual bonuses in the calculation of pension benefits.
 Specifically, the calculation of average monthly earnings includes 90% of 1/12 of the average of the five highest annual bonuses payable for any five of the ten calendar years immediately preceding termination.
 For participants hired on or after December 1, 2000, the SERP is calculated by multiplying the benefit amount by a factor based upon the Named Executive Officer's wage grade at the date of retirement.

 If the participating executive experiences a termination by McCormick without cause prior to age 55, the executive's SERP benefit will vest immediately upon such termination and will be based upon the executive's years of service and compensation as of the date of the termination.
 Only an annuity form of benefit is permitted under both the qualified plan and the SERP, except in the event of a change in control, and in that event, a lump sum benefit is paid under the SERP but not under the qualified plan.
-The Compensation Committee has closed the senior executive SERP program to new entrants; however, as is the case with the pension plan, executives who are currently participating in the senior executive SERP program will continue to accrue benefits under the plan in accordance with its existing terms.
+While benefits under the SERP have been frozen effective February 1, 2017, executives who were participating in the SERP program will retain benefits accrued up to that date in accordance with the SERP's terms.